 Recently a reader wrote me this email “Help my customers are late in paying my invoices and it is screwing up my cash flow.
 What should I do?
 I need the money but don’t want to be pushy and negatively affect my customer relationship.”

 Have you been in the same seemingly no-win situation?
-Every entrepreneur and small business owner has faced this same dilemma of late paying customers and stressed cash flow.
+Every entrepreneur and a small business owner has faced this same dilemma of late-paying customers and stressed cash flow.

 Here are some tactics and actions to take, from successful businesses, to handle this common but delicate situation.

 Nobody likes to chase customers for late payments.
 It is unpleasant and embarrassing.
 You have to get them on the phone, while they may be dodging you because they know they are running late on payments.

 Then when you finally get them on the line you have to have awkward conversations and ask for the money and then deal with their excuses for not paying sooner.
 In the worst cases of repeated emails, reminder letters, and statements or legal action is needed to get your rightful payment for your products or services.

 Every successful business has mapped out a slow payer strategy, before the situation arises, on how to deal with late-paying clients.
 You are far more likely to get paid and keep a good business relationship with your customers if you have a plan in place and follow that plan proactively.